AliBaheri/Safe-Reinforcement-Learning/README.md

 ## Ideas:

-* **Virtual to real**: Someone can learn a safe policy in a simulator (which is always safe), then transfer that policy into a real world.
+* **Virtual to real learnig**: Someone can learn a safe policy in a simulator (which is always safe), then transfer that policy into a real world.